 In support of his claims, Ramirez’s complaint sets forth numerous comparative cases of NYPD officers who engaged in serious misconduct but received leniency, in stark contrast to the harsh outcome he endured.
 These examples, spanning recent years, illustrate an alleged pattern of discipline by double standards:

 • : Accused of multiple sexual encounters with a crime witness and making false statements, Thompson’s misconduct led an NYPD Trials Commissioner to recommend termination.
 Instead, in October 2023, Commissioner Caban overruled that recommendation and imposed only the loss of 30 vacation days and one year of dismissal probation.
-The complaint alleges that this decision was driven by Thompson’sĚýpolitical connections, which constitutesĚýimproper influence on the process.
+The complaint alleges that this decision was driven by Thompson’s political connections, which constitutes improper influence on the process.

 • : Arrested for Arson (intentionally setting a fire causing property damage) and criminal mischief, Sorocco did not lose her job.
 She forfeited 30 days’ pay, served one year of probation, and then returned to full duty without demotion under Commissioner James O’Neill.
 Despite the felony-level nature of her offense, she was given an opportunity for rehabilitation that Ramirez was denied.